Regal manor once owned by Robert the Bruce on the market

 Following near ruin in the 19th century, a recent renovation has transformed the property into a comfortable mansion.

-Linda Robson of Knight Frank sayid: “this part of Scotland is one of the few places where being king or queen of the castle is affordable; added to which this house has so much going for it”.
+Linda Robson of estate agents, Knight Frank said: “this part of Scotland is one of the few places where being king or queen of the castle is affordable; added to which this house has so much going for it”.

 READ MORE: Popular north-east fizzy drink Moray Cup discontinued

-It now features nine bedrooms and four reception rooms.
-In addition, the Wedderlie boasts secondary accommodation north of the main house in the form of a four bedroom cottage.
+Wedderlie now features nine bedrooms and four reception rooms.
+In addition, it boasts secondary accommodation north of the main house in the form of a four bedroom cottage.
 There is also a converted barn, three stables and some outbuildings.
 The kitchen comes complete with an aga, inglenook fireplace and breakfast bar.

 Situated about a mile north-east of the small village of Westruther, the property could make an idyllic family home for those seeking the country life.
 It is only seven miles by road to the Royal Burgh of Lauder, where most amenities can be found, and the main tower of the house boasts scenic views to both the north and south.